3 Ways To Let Go Of Someone You Love And Move On

 Take your time

-Don’t ever force yourself to move on.
+Don’t ever force yourself to move on from someone you love.
 Don’t push yourself to enter the dating world and find a rebound relationship, because that is not what you are really looking for.
 That’s not the way to let go of someone.

 When you’re ready to open your heart again – you will know it.
 During your journey of letting go, take time for yourself to do the things you like.
 Engaging in these activities will send the message to your brain and the Universe that your needs matter.

-What most important is to find the way that works best for you.
+What most important is to move on in a way that works best for you.
 Be compassionate with yourself.
 Don’t rush yourself to let go of someone you love.

-Allow yourself the time and space to cry and let it out and then work on strengthening your self-esteem muscles.
+Give yourself the time to let go.
+Moving on requires you to allowing yourself the space to cry and let it out.
+Then, work on strengthening your self-esteem muscles.
 When you’re stronger and wiser – you will attract the loving relationship that is right for your true needs.